LSU-UE4/UE5-Level-Design/setting-up/README.md

 ![](../images/line3.png)

-We will be working in a third person game and will use the UE4 default and alter it for our needs.
-This will give us all we need for a character that we can control."
+We will be using Unreal's third person template as a starting point for our 3-D platforming game we will be using for level design.
+This will give us all we need for a basic character that we can control with some tweaks to make it to our liking.
+Lets start by creating a project in Unreal then using **Perforce** to store our work.

 <br>